 All staff and volunteers working within Copthill School are aware safeguarding is not just about protecting children from deliberate harm, neglect and failure to act.
-Early Help is defined as anything that supports children, young people, and their families to achieve their potential, by either preventing difficulties, or stopping those getting worse.
+Early Help is defined as anything that supports children, young people, and their families to achieve their potential and improve their resilience and outcomes, by either preventing difficulties, or stopping those getting worse.